Dangal (2016 film): Development

-Divya V. Rao, a member of Disney's creative team, read a newspaper article in 2012 about Mahavir Singh Phogat, who trained his daughters to become world champions.
-She thought this would make for a great film, and spoke about this to Kapur and other Disney personnel.
+Divya V. Rao, a member of Disney India's creative team, read a newspaper article in 2012 about Mahavir Singh Phogat, who trained his daughters to become world champions.
+She thought this would make for a great film, and spoke about this to Siddharth Roy Kapur and other Disney personnel.
 Disney approached Nitesh Tiwari to write and direct the story.
 Tiwari met Phogat and his daughters, who instantly agreed to tell the story.
-Tiwari worked on the script for close to a year with Gupta, Jain and Mehrotra before going to Ronnie Screwvala, the CEO of UTV Motion Pictures, and Kapur with the final script, while suggesting that Aamir Khan play Phogat.
+Tiwari worked on the script for close to a year with Piyush Gupta, Shreyas Jain and Nikhil Mehrotra before going to Ronnie Screwvala, the CEO of UTV Motion Pictures, and Kapur with the final script, while suggesting that Aamir Khan play Phogat.

 Months prior to being approached for with the script, Khan had invited the Phogat sisters onto his television talk show Satyamev Jayate, interviewing them on the first episode of season three in 2014.
 A few months after he interviewed them on Satyamev Jayate, he was approached by Tiwari.
 Kapur and Tiwari went to Khan with the story, and Khan loved it in its first narration.
 Khan had just finished Dhoom 3 and had begun shooting for PK.
 He wanted to do the film after 5–10 years when he would turn 60 because the role demanded him to be 55 and he was still doing younger roles.
 But the story remained in his mind and a few months later, he called up Tiwari and asked him to narrate the script once again.